 For more information about the York Regional Municipality and their services and responsibilities, please visit: https://www.york.ca/wps/portal/yorkhome.

 Both the City of Vaughan and the City of Markham provide curbside garbage collection and run various recycling programs.
 Both municipalities offer blue bin collection for a wide type of recyclables that include:

 - Aluminum foil/ trays/plates.

-The green bin is also collected with your garbage and blue bin and is for all organic materials such as:
+The green bin is for all organic materials such as: